BitKnitting/FitHome_Power_PCB/README.md

  The atm90e26 does not need a DC bias circuit.
  ### Burden Resistor
  Tisham's design uses a 12R burden resistor.
 This is to accomodate the atm90e26's 600mV Vrms input limit.
 The OpenEnergyMonitor's article noted the current output's Amplitude is .0707A.
-Vpp = 0.0707*12 = 848mV.
+Vpp = 0.0707 x 12 = 848mV.
 The amplitude is then 424mV.
 The Vrms = 424*sqrt(2) = 600mV.

  As Tisham noted: _In recent designs I have been splitting the 12R into 6R-6R and grounding the middle for signal symmetry._  This is why two 5.8R resistors are used.
 I ran an LTSpice with:
  *  a sine wave set at 60Hz with an amplitude of 0.0707A (from the OpenEnergyMonitor's Arduino article)